daemonio/reddit-poster/README.md

 highly upvoted, new posts will not grow as much because of the algorithm.

 Let's say r/pics have a post with 10k upvotes in 4 hours.
-If you post something new it will rarely grow but if you post the same thing after 15 hours, the post will get more karma -- or be the new "highly upvoted" post of the time.
+If you post something new it will rarely grow but if you post the same thing after 11 hours, the post will get more karma -- or be the new "highly upvoted" post.

 So the WORST time to post to a sub, if one wants as karma as possible, is to post when a "highly upvoted" post is growing between its post time (also called created\_utc time) and 15 hours.

-In other words, the BEST time to post is to wait a "highly upvoted" post to get 15 hours old.
+In other words, the BEST time to post is to wait a "highly upvoted" post to get at least 15 hours old.
 Again, this is a heuristic so of course it can fail sometimes.

-The calculation is simple, IF `score/created\_utc` is above 100 which means 100 upvotes per hour, the minimum rate for being considered a "highly upvoted" post THEN schedule the post to (15 - created\_utc) hours from now.
+The calculation is simple and being "score" the amount of upvotes, IF the division `score/created_utc` is above 100 which means 100 upvotes per hour, the minimum rate for being considered a "highly upvoted" post THEN schedule the post to `(15 - created_utc)` hours from now.